sugarlabs/sugar-build/README.md

     python setup.py install --user

-Then remove the sandbox so that it's build using the installed osbuild
+Then remove the sandbox so that it's built using the installed osbuild

     rm -rf build/out/sandbox